 To that end, you want to ensure that your website doesn’t have anything that Google might consider to be duplicate content, be that based on the content itself being the same or very similar, or the titles or meta data being the same or similar.

-If you do have duplicate content, you can either remove one of the pages in question or use canonical URL tags to link the pages.
+If you do have duplicate content or you want to resolve any duplicate content issues, you can either remove one of the pages in question or use canonical URL tags to link the pages.
 Of course, if you do choose to remove a page, don’t forget to put a 301 redirect (permanent redirect) in place to the winning version of the page.